RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-21-rvm-and-parallella-what-a-difference-a-shell-makes.markdown

 linaro-nano:~>

 ```
-`RVM not found.` I was pairing with [Zach Briggs](https://twitter.com/theotherzach) at an OpenHack / ChicagoRuby event, so the pressure was on to solve the problem.
-What happened?
+`RVM not found.` Fortunately, [Zach Briggs](https://twitter.com/theotherzach) and I were pairing at a recent OpenHack ChicagoRuby event when I encountered the problem.
+What an ideal pairing partner!
+Time to investigate.
 <!--more-->

 After a few experiments, I discovered that I could run RVM if I explicitly specified the path to the executable: